 If you have an active claim or lawsuit pending, you will be seen as a “high risk” contractor.
 This will leave your feeling hopeless and eventually broke, but not if you protected your company in advance with contractor insurance.

 The only thing holding many contractors back is the overall cost of premiums.
 They’re unaware of the costs and the unknown can always be frightening.
 The truth of the matter is that the cost isn’t always all that expensive and contractors will always have the option of slimming down their coverage to also cut their costs.
 By sticking with general liability insurance only, you’ll be able to keep the costs to a minimum.
 However, contractors can add additional coverage for added peace of mind.
 In the long run, filing a single claim will guarantee that the insurance pays for itself.
-Just remember that a handful of variables, such as the coverage needed, your general area, and your company’s history, can all play a vital role in formulating a more definite figure.
+Just remember that a handful of variables, such as the coverage needed, your general area, and your company’s history, along with weather or not you will be needing bonds for construction, can all play a vital role in formulating a more definite figure.